Best Food for Bullmastiff

 Bullmastiff Nutritional Profile

-Dietary planning for Bullmastiff starts with understanding this breed's Large (100-130 lbs) physique and loyal character.
+Understanding the Bullmastiff as a Large (100-130 lbs)-framed, loyal breed is the right starting point for any feeding decision, size and temperament do most of the work in setting nutritional targets.
 Over a 7-9 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like Bullmastiff need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Bullmastiff to maintain coat health and joint function.

 Life-Stage Feeding Guide for Bullmastiff